 Choosing a cruise on Halong Bay

 The main thing to know when trying to decide which Halong Bay cruise to buy is that there is a vast difference in quality and price of trips.
-I had read lots of horror stories about old smelly boats, bad food and overcrowding on Tripadvisor so did hours of research before finally deciding on Indochina Junks Dragon’s Pearl.
+I had read lots of horror stories about old smelly boats, lousy food and overcrowding on TripAdvisor so did hours of research before finally deciding on Indochina Junks Dragon’s Pearl.

-To use this bay a company must meet strict environmental guidelines, and at this time only a small number of operators (3 I think if my memory is correct) are allowed to cruise this area.
+To use this bay a company must meet strict environmental guidelines, and at this time only a small number of operators are allowed to cruise this area.
 Because operating costs are higher, and they must contribute to the environmental fund for the upkeep of the bay prices of these cruises are higher than the average Halong Bay experience.
 You are paying for an environmentally considerate cruise and a bay that is not teeming with other boats.
-In fact, we only saw about eight other boats the whole two days.
+In fact, we only saw about eight other boats for the whole two days.

 Our Experience on Dragon’s Pearl

 The facilities on the boat were well maintained.
-The upper desk had plenty of sun lounges, and there was a smaller deck at the back used for mealtimes.
+The upper deck had plenty of sun lounges, and there was a smaller deck at the back used for mealtimes.